rin-kinokocan/SCGB/README.md

 "SCGB Can be Good and Bad".
 Who knows.

 ## OS supports
-For now,this program is tested only on Linux(Debian).No Windows support yet.I'll make pdcurses version in near future.
+For now,this program is tested only on Linux(Debian).
+I'm going to make pdcurses version in near future.